|

 we call "Sina".
 She is one of the most intelligent and beautiful dogs we

-us so much love!
+gives us so much love!

 Two weeks ago, you delivered to us another sweet dog we call "Wotai".
 It